"Blessings upon your noble house."

 Considered by many to the greatest warrior in the Aukarian Republic.
 He is the House Warlord for the third most powerful House in the Republic.
 He also teaches at the Warlord Academy.

-Alov Hamond, Lord Marshall of the Republican Forces
+Alov Hamond, Lord Admiral of the Republic Navy

 Chief Magistrate Arilath